Tampa Car Accident Lawyer & Trial Attorney

 The issue is not just how the crash happened.
 It is also how the injuries are documented, how fault is framed, and how the insurance claim is positioned from the start.

-Florida PIP, EMC, and what happens after PIP
+Florida PIP, EMC, and What Happens After PIP

 Florida's no-fault framework affects Tampa claims immediately after a crash.
 PIP is often the first source of payment for medical treatment and limited wage loss regardless of fault, but it is governed by statutory rules and caps.
 Under section 627.736, initial services and care generally must be received within 14 days, and claims without a qualifying emergency medical condition finding may be limited to $2,500 rather than the full $10,000 amount.

-- they can jeopardize PIP eligibility
+- ►They can jeopardize PIP eligibility

-- they can give insurers an argument that the injury was not serious
+- ►They can give insurers an argument that the injury was not serious

-- they can create documentation gaps that weaken the liability claim later
+- ►They can create documentation gaps that weaken the liability claim later

 Once PIP is exhausted or clearly inadequate, the case often turns to liability coverage, UM/UIM, commercial layers, or litigation leverage depending on the facts.

+Often, yes, but not automatically.
 In many Florida motor-vehicle cases, recovering pain and suffering and other non-economic damages depends on meeting the serious injury threshold in section 627.737.
 That generally requires proof of a qualifying injury such as permanent injury, significant and permanent loss of an important bodily function, significant and permanent scarring or disfigurement, or death.

 Insurance carriers often try to frame Tampa crash injuries as temporary, minor, degenerative, or unrelated.
 That is why the quality of the medical record, imaging, specialist evaluation, and timing of treatment all matter.